ghazariann/minik8s/README.md

 ### Project Management

 **Project branches**：Development is carried out in multiple branches.
-Each functional point corresponds to a Feature branch, and all pushes will be tested by go test.
+Each functional point corresponds to a Feature branch wich later is tested and merged with main.

 ![alt text](./docs/asset/image-5.png)

+**Testing**
-**Testing**：We have implemented test_*.sh files to test each components creation and deletion.
+We have implemented test_*.sh files to test each components creation and deletion.
 You can find all tests in `./scripts/test` and run `./scripts/test/test_x.sh` for one test and `./scripts/test/test_all.sh` for all.

 ![alt text](./docs/asset/image-6.png)

 Simple test file looks like this.

 ![alt text](./docs/asset/image-8.png)